-The Manual Reactive Power Compensation Application, "AEL-MRPC", has been designed to study the reactive power effects in AC circuits on energy efficiency, and the power factor compensation procedures that allow this problem to be solved.
+The Manual Reactive Power Compensation Application, "AEL-MRPC", has been designed by EDIBON to study the effects of reactive power consumption in AC circuits on energy efficiency, and the power factor compensation procedures that allow this problem to be solved.

-Reactive power can be described as the quantity of "unused" power that is developed by reactive components, such as inductors or capacitors in an AC circuit or system.
-The power factor (PF) is defined as the ratio between the active power in watts and the apparent power in volt-amperes and indicates how effectively electrical power is being used, so the closer the power factor is to 1 the more efficient use of the electrical power.
+The power factor (PF) is defined as the ratio between the active power in watts and the apparent power in volt-amperes, and indicates how effectively electrical power is being used.
+The closer the power factor is to 1, the more efficient the use of the electrical power.
 As the apparent power is a combination of both active and reactive power, lowering the reactive power means getting closer to a power factor of value 1 without losing active power, hence, improving the efficiency of the electrical system.

 The "AEL-MRPC" application includes all types of commutable loads (resistive, inductive and capacitive) to study the power factor correction.
-In real power systems almost all circuits are inductive so the compensation procedure is done by placing capacitive loads through many different configurations.
 A network analyzer is also included to measure the electrical parameters (currents, voltages, frequency, powers or the power factor) that the user must have access to in order to perform a correct study of the power factor compensation.